The Chartists: Moral or Physical Force?

 6/ Annual Parliaments.

-Any suggestion of female enfranchisement at this time was not on the agenda and if it was considered at all it was soon dismissed.
+Any suggestion of female enfranchisement at this time was not on the agenda and if it was considered at all it was quickly dismissed.

 As a consequence there was a mass-migration from the land to the already overcrowded industrial towns and cities which had made no provision for the increased population and urban life was to be no less miserable than the rural one they had left behind; poor food, polluted water, dank and dirty living conditions, and high mortality rates were their lot, but it did at least offer the opportunity of employment even if the hours were long and the wages low.

-For those who remained on the land the choice was stark, to live in abject poverty and slowly starve to death or risk the wrath of the law by becoming a machine-wrecking Luddite or threaten violence with Captain Swing.
+For those who remained on the land the choice was stark, to live in abject poverty and slowly starve to death or risk the wrath of the law by turning to violence and becoming a machine-wrecking Luddite.

 The People’s Charter soon became the Standard Bearer for hope not just for those who desired political and constitutional reform but others who were desperate for fundamental social change; from the well-heeled banker and Member of Parliament Thomas Attwood and his Birmingham Political Union which believed gentle persuasion and the justice of their cause would provide the means whereby change could be achieved; to those who had experienced the harsh reality of working class life, the greed of the landowners and manufacturers, the obduracy of government, the penal attitudes of bloody-minded Magistrates, who believed that only direct action and the threat of violence would see them yield to their demands.